RatanKumar678/FormatJSON/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## What App DO

+1] It should have an editable field where the user can paste a formatted JSON (Input).
+2)	It should show a non-editable field displaying the updated JSON (Output).